-Note that in our application to cubature on Wiener $\mu $ corresponds to $Q_{ \mathcal{D},u}^{(j)}\left( x\right) $ and the function $g$ is given by $ P_{T-t_{j}}f.$ The calculation above also allows us to decide after each step of the iteration if it is of computational benefit to carry out a (full) recombination operation.
+Note that in our application to cubature on Wiener, $\mu$ corresponds to~$Q_{\mathcal{D},u}^{(j)}( x) $ and the function $g$ is given by $P_{T-t_{j}}f$.
+The calculation above also allows us to decide after each step of the iteration if it is of computational benefit to carry out a (full) recombination operation.

-\subsection{Simple bounds on the number of test functions - covering the support of the particle measures}
+\subsection{Simple bounds on the number of test functions; covering the support of the particle measures}

 In this section we obtain upper bounds for the number of ODEs required to solve in the recombining KLV method with $k$ iterations.
-For this it is sufficient to bound the number of balls in the cover of the localisations of the particle measures uniformly for all $k$ iterations.
-We first find a large ball $B(x,\rho )$ that covers supp$(Q_{\mathcal{D},u}^{(j)}\left( x\right) )$, $j=1,\ldots ,k-1$ and then estimate the number of balls that are required to cover $B(x,\rho ).$ The balls in the covers of the localisations will have to be sufficiently small to preserve the high order acuracy of the method.
-We can show that under the assumption that the vector fields $V_{i}$ are bounded and satisfy the UH condition we have a high order method and the computational complexity is polynomial in $k$ the number of iterations.
+For this, it is sufficient to bound the number of balls in the cover of the localizations of the particle measures uniformly for all $k$ iterations.
+We first find a large ball $B(x,\rho)$ that covers $\operatorname{supp}(Q_{\mathcal{D},u}^{(j)}( x) )$, $j=1,\ldots,k-1$, and then estimate the number of balls that are required to cover $B(x,\rho)$.
+The balls in the covers of the localizations will have to be sufficiently small to preserve the high order accuracy of the method.
+We can show that under the assumption that the vector fields $V_{i}$ are bounded and satisfy the UH condition, we have a high order method and the computational complexity is polynomial in $k$ the number of iterations.